 If there are more applications than places available for the reception class or any other year group, the governors will admit pupils in the following order of priority:

-- A looked after child with a CRP or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order.
+- A looked after child with a CRP or a child with a CRP who was previously looked after. (see definition below)

 - Children with a CRP subject to a Child Protection Plan.